nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `pay INDEX-s AMOUNT_PAID`

 - Marks the student as present at the specified `INDEX-s`.
-- The `INDEX-s` refers to the index number shown in the Schedule panel (bottom right).
+- The `INDEX-s` refers to the index number shown in the Schedule List (bottom right).
 - The `INDEX-s` must be a positive integer. e.g., `1, 2, 3, ...`.
 - The `AMOUNT_PAID` must be an integer and cannot be negative. e.g., `0, 1, 2, ...`.

 Example:
-- `pay 2 40` indicates that the 2nd student in the Schedule panel has paid $40.
+- `pay 2 40` indicates that the 2nd student in the Schedule List has paid $40.

 ![UiPay](images/UG-screenshots/UiPay.png)